rm511130/MarkLogic/README.md

 cat ~/.docker/config_base64.txt
 ```

+- The registry-secret information is referenced by the [stateful-set.ym](https://github.com/rm511130/MarkLogic/blob/master/stateful-set.yml) definition.

 ## 6. Defining a Pod Security Policy, a Cluster Role and a Cluster Role Binding:

 - Execute the following commands: